Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 Here is the image describtion:
 ```
-The image contains two separate graphs, labeled (d) and (e), each displaying a time series signal over a short duration from 0.04 to 0.05 seconds.
+The image consists of two subplots, labeled (d) and (e), which display time-domain signals.
+Both subplots have a similar layout and style, with the x-axis representing time in seconds (sec) and the y-axis representing the signal amplitude.

-1. **Graph (d)**:
+1. **Subplot (d):**
-   - The y-axis is labeled "S21" and ranges from 0 to 1.
+   - The y-axis is labeled "S21."
-   - The x-axis is labeled "Time (sec)" and ranges from 0.04 to 0.05 seconds.
+   - The x-axis ranges from 0.04 to 0.05 seconds.
+   - The signal appears to be a square wave oscillating between 0 and 1.
-   - The signal appears as a series of vertical lines, indicating a high-frequency oscillation or pulse train within the given time frame.
+   - The waveform has a high frequency, with multiple cycles occurring within the 0.01-second time window shown.

-2. **Graph (e)**:
+2. **Subplot (e):**
-   - The y-axis is labeled "S22" and also ranges from 0 to 1.
+   - The y-axis is labeled "S22."
-   - The x-axis is labeled "Time (sec)" and ranges from 0.04 to 0.05 seconds, similar to graph (d).
+   - The x-axis also ranges from 0.04 to 0.05 seconds.
-   - This signal also consists of vertical lines, suggesting another high-frequency oscillation or pulse train, similar in nature to the signal in graph (d).

-Both graphs show a dense pattern of vertical lines, indicating rapid changes in the signal values within the short time interval displayed.
-The signals in both graphs seem to be periodic and have a similar structure, suggesting they might be related or represent similar phenomena.
+   - Similar to subplot (d), the signal is a square wave oscillating between 0 and 1.
+   - The frequency of the waveform in subplot (e) appears to be slightly higher than that in subplot (d), as there are more cycles within the same time window.

+Both subplots are likely part of a larger analysis or study, given their similar formatting and the specific time window chosen for display.
+The signals are likely related to each other, possibly representing different channels or measurements in a time-domain analysis.
 ```

 Figure 2.10: Modified bipolar PWM (a) Sine-triangle comparison (b), (c), (d), and (e) switching pulses for devices S11, S12, S21 and S22.

 Here is the image describtion:
 ```
-The image consists of two graphs, labeled (a) and (b), each depicting a different electrical signal over time.
+The image consists of two graphs, labeled (a) and (b), which are plotted against time on the x-axis, ranging from 0.04 to 0.08 seconds.

-Graph (a) is a plot of voltage (Vab) versus time (sec).
-The x-axis represents time in seconds, ranging from 0.04 to 0.08 seconds.
-The y-axis represents voltage in volts, ranging from -100V to 100V.
-The voltage signal appears as a series of high-frequency pulses that switch between positive and negative values, creating a pattern of rectangular pulses.
-The signal alternates between approximately +100V and -100V, with the transitions occurring at regular intervals.
+Graph (a) is a plot of voltage (Vab) in volts (V) versus time (sec).
+The y-axis ranges from -100 V to 100 V. The voltage waveform appears to be a high-frequency square wave, alternating between approximately +100 V and -100 V. The waveform shows distinct periods of high and low states, with rapid transitions between these states.

-Graph (b) is a plot of current (Iab) versus time (sec).
-The x-axis represents time in seconds, ranging from 0.04 to 0.08 seconds, similar to graph (a).
-The y-axis represents current in amperes, ranging from -2A to 2A.
-The current signal is a smooth, sinusoidal waveform that oscillates between -2A and 2A.
-The waveform completes one full cycle within the given time range, starting from -2A, rising to a peak of 2A, and then returning to -2A.
+Graph (b) is a plot of current (Iab) in amperes (A) versus time (sec).
+The y-axis ranges from -2 A to 2 A. The current waveform is a smooth sinusoidal wave, starting at -2 A at 0.04 seconds, peaking at around +2 A at approximately 0.055 seconds, and then returning to -2 A by 0.08 seconds.
+The sinusoidal wave completes one full cycle within the given time frame.

-Overall, graph (a) shows a high-frequency switching voltage signal, while graph (b) shows a sinusoidal current signal over the same time period.
+Overall, the image shows a high-frequency square voltage waveform and a corresponding sinusoidal current waveform over the same time period.
 ```

 Figure 2.11: Modified bipolar PWM scheme (a) line-to-line voltage (b) load current The switching pattern for negative values of the modulating signal *V* is given as *<sup>m</sup>*